varunguda/MERN-ECommerce-Project/README.md

 `STRIPE_KEY`
 `FAST2SMS_API_KEY`

 frontend/.env:
 `REACT_APP_STRIPE_PUBLISH_KEY`
 `REACT_APP_BACKEND_URL`
 # Usage

+DEMO USER:
+email: vsg6677@gmail.com
+password: testUser1

-In case you would like to try out different roles that are available on ManyIN such as Seller or Admin, feel free to drop a mail on varunsaiguda999@gmail.com.
+In case you would like to try out any other roles that are available on ManyIN such as Seller or Admin, feel free to drop a mail at varunsaiguda999@gmail.com.

-Also note that there is pretty much work to be done on website's responsiveness.
-Hence, it is recommended to access site on a desktop or a wider screen.
+Also, note that there is pretty much work to be done on the website's responsiveness.
+Hence, it is recommended to access the site on a desktop or a wider screen.